 A live tree conducts electricity because of its water content.
 Unlike the tree itself, water is an excellent conductor of electricity and if you are in the electricity’s path to the ground touching that water or alive, very wet tree, electricity can travel through the water to you.

 Also, trees don’t have to physically touch and energize powerline to be dangerous either, this is where the unknowns are so great that it’s best not to even get close to the tree.
-If you are noticing your tree getting dangerously close to power lines or if you are just concerned about the safety of kids, pets and your property in general, give us a call.
-We can expertly trim the tree or remove it altogether to create a more safe environment for your property.
-It’s better to be safe than sorry and just not mess around when it comes to electricity.
+If you are noticing your tree getting dangerously close to power lines or if you are just concerned about the protection of kids, pets and your property in general, give us a call.
+We can expertly trim the tree or remove it altogether to create a more better environment for your property.

 Image by Matthew Paul Argall